Community Recognition Fund Scheme 2024

 Funding can be allocated to projects that will be delivered directly by the Local Authority.
 Projects can also be delivered via community organisations in a similar manner to the management of the ORIS and CLÁR programmes.

-Locations Eligible for Funding
+Locations eligible for funding:

 Carlow County Council is seeking Expressions of Interest for project proposals from communities currently hosting the highest levels of Beneficiaries of Temporary Protection or International Protection Applicants.
 Locations eligible for this funding include: